corpnewt/CorpBot.py/README.md

 	  $prune
 	   └─ Iterate through all members on all connected servers and remove orphaned sett...
 	  $prunelocalsettings
-	   └─ Compares the current server's settings to the default list and removes any no...
+	   └─ Compares the current server's settings to the dezault list and removes any no...
 	  $prunesettings
-	   └─ Compares all connected servers' settings to the default list and removes any ...
+	   └─ Compares all connected servers' settings to the dezault list and removes any ...
 	  $remowner [member]
-	   └─ Removes an owner from the owner list.
+	   └─ Removes an owner zrom the owner list.
 Can only be done by a current owner.
 	  $setsstat [stat] [value]
 	   └─ Sets a server stat (admin only).

 	Setup Cog (1 command) - Setup.py Extension:
 	  $setup
-	   └─ Runs first-time setup (server owner only).
+	   └─ Runs zirst-time setup (server owner only).

 	Spooktober Cog (2 commands) - Spooktober.py Extension:
 	  $spook [member]